Feeling a little anxious when you check out at the supermarket these days? Who isn’t?

 8. Choose healthy snacks.
 Convenience snacks and fast foods are pricey.
 And, because they lack nutritional value, they can leave you hungry again in an hour or so.
 But, healthy snacks — like yogurt and fruit or celery with hummus or peanut butter — deliver the nutrients your body craves, including the fiber and healthy fats that keep you feeling satisfied.
 So, you’re likely to snack less and save money.

-9. With good planning, batch cooking can cut waste.
+9. Cut waste by batch cooking.
 By using the same foods to make several meals at once, you’ll reduce leftover ingredients.
 And when you’ve prepped your meals, you’ll actually be more likely to eat them.

 10. Try gardening: It’s awesome — and it saves a ton of money.
 Kids love it, too, and it’s a great way of getting them to eat more vegetables.
 If you don’t have space for a garden, look online for community gardens, or consider growing herbs, sprouts and veggies in containers on your patio or windowsills.